Learning to Dial-a-Ride: A Deep Graph Reinforcement Learning Approach to the Electric Dial-a-Ride Problem: Experimental Setup

 Transportation requests are drawn from the Uber GPS dataset \citep{uber2011gps} covering a broader region of San Francisco beyond the Civic Center area.
 The transportation network is extracted from OpenStreetMap \citep{OpenStreetMap}, providing detailed road topology and connectivity.
 This network is augmented with elevation data from OpenTopography \citep{opentopography} to account for San Francisco's hilly terrain.
 Energy consumption is computed using a physics-based model that considers vehicle speed, acceleration, road grade, and powertrain efficiency, following the approach of \citep{basso2019energy}.
 The model accounts for both traction energy requirements and regenerative braking on downhill segments, providing substantially more realistic energy dynamics than the simplified linear models in Case Study 1.

 Fleet configurations represent modern electric vehicle specifications with battery capacities of 20 and 40 kWh, fleet sizes of 4 and 8 vehicles, and ride-sharing capacities of 1, 2, and 3 passengers.
 Charging dynamics follow the nonlinear charging curve defined in Eq. \eqref{eq:charging_power}, based on empirical data from \citep{wassiliadis2021review}.
-Ten charging stations are placed at fixed locations in the Downtown and Civic Center districts for consistency across instances.
-Time windows are set to 15 minutes for both pickups and deliveries, providing moderate flexibility while maintaining realistic service quality requirements.
+Ten charging stations are distributed across the city, with locations determined by K-means clustering on the transportation network nodes.
+Time windows are set to 15 minutes for both pickups and deliveries, with delivery windows offset from pickup windows by the direct travel time between origin and destination.
+This provides moderate flexibility while maintaining realistic service quality requirements.

-The objective function uses the full formulation from Section~\ref{sec:problem_statement}, incorporating energy consumption ($w_e$), waiting time ($w_w$), lateness ($w_l$), and completion bonus ($w_c$) with weights balanced to reflect operational priorities.
+The objective function uses the full formulation from Section \ref{sec:problem_statement}, incorporating energy consumption ($w_e$), waiting time ($w_w$), lateness ($w_l$), and completion bonus ($w_c$) with weights balanced to reflect operational priorities.
 Unlike the benchmark instances in Case Study 1 where all requests must be served, this formulation explicitly accounts for resource-constrained scenarios where battery capacity or fleet size may be insufficient to complete all demand.

 For training on larger instances in Case Study 2, curriculum learning is employed to address computational challenges.
 Training directly on large instances is slow due to problem complexity and GPU memory constraints that force smaller batch sizes.
 Training begins with a model trained on $n=100$ request pairs and progressively fine-tunes it on larger instances, increasing by 20\% at each step: [100, 120, 144, 173, 207, 250].
 For each instance size, a dataset of 2,000 instances is created and the model is fine-tuned for five epochs with POMO rollout of 100 trajectories.
 This few-shot approach leverages knowledge from the base model to adapt efficiently to larger problem scales without the computational expense of training from scratch.